ripienaar/choria-compose/README.md

 Setup?
 ======

-Run `./setup.sh` that will create many certificates, JWT tokens etc
+Run `./setup.sh` that will create many certificates, JWT tokens etc, ensure the `easyrsa` binary is in your path.

 Run `docker-compose up --scale server.choria=10` to run 10 Choria servers.